anihacc/snow-under-trees-remastered/README.md

 # Snowy Trees
-A Minecraft mod that adds snow under trees in snowy biomes.

-A 1.19 continuation of Snow Under Trees Fabric.
+Snow Day is a fork of Snow Under Trees that updates the functionality to 1.19+, and adds the Bedrock Edition snowy leaves effect.

 Credits to the original creators.